BWeigell/Paper/MLOps Platfrom/Platform Design.md

 - not directly derived from the principles, but from the overall goal to create a holistic ML platform, we introduced a development zone.
 The development zone offers platform users, an environment to experiment and test ML models using the underling and the offered components.

+TODO:
+	- include workflow agnostic -> later
+	- can be integrated at every point in the development -> later